adityasengar/neurips_workshop/README.md

 ## 1. Simulating Langevin Dynamics (`simulate_dynamics.py`)

 ### What it Does
 The `simulate_dynamics.py` script performs Langevin dynamics simulations directly within the latent space learned by the diffusion model.
 It uses a pre-trained diffusion model (either conservative or non-conservative) to estimate the "forces" (score function) that guide the movement of the latent vector.
-This allows for the generation of dynamic traj>
+This allows for the generation of dynamic trajectories of protein conformations in the latent space.

 The script infers crucial model parameters (like `model_type`, `hidden_dim`, `diffusion_steps`, `beta_start`, `beta_end`, and `conservative` flag) directly from the attributes stored within the input HDF5 embedding file.
 This ensures compatibility with the specific diffusion model that generated the starting embedding.